 It’s interesting to consider where AR can go beyond face filters, stickers and games, and how it could become a part of our everyday lives.
 Will we see overlays on billboard advertising?
 Will street signs become a thing of the past replaced by virtual images projected onto our car windows?

-At TheTin we firmly believe that AR will become part of many digital campaigns and that this tech, that has been around for a while, will mature into a complementary tool to help our clients and partners illustrate their stories in a new and inspiring way.
+At TheTin we firmly believe that AR will soon become part of many digital campaigns and that this tech, that has been around for a while, will mature into a complementary tool to help our clients and partners illustrate their stories in a new and inspiring way.